Progesterone Therapy for Heavy Menstrual Bleeding

 If your cycles are so heavy that you can’t go to work or leave the house, this is an issue that needs to and can be addressed!
 Progesterone therapy is one of the best and most effective treatment options.
-I use it frequently to provide these women with some relief.
+I frequently use cyclic progesterone therapy in our Toronto clinic to provide these women with some relief.

 What is Considered Heavy Bleeding?

 - full menstrual cup = 20-32ml

 - Perimenopause: This hormonal shift can occur up to 10 years before menopause.
 It’s associated with fluctuating estrogen and lowering progesterone levels.
 Other symptoms that can appear are hot flashes, vaginal dryness, migraines, and low libido.